 In B.C. probate fees are approximately 1.4% of the value of the home so there can be considerable savings particularly given the recent dramatic rise in the value of houses.

-Placing houses in joint names with spouses is usually a good idea but with children there are several reasons not to place the home in joint names:
+Placing your home in joint names with your spouse is usually a good idea but with children there are several reasons not to place the home in joint names:

-3. If your children are sued at a later date (for example in a divorce) their interest in the property can be attached by the person who is suing them.
+3. If your child is sued at a later date (for example in a divorce), their interest in the property can be at risk.

-4. If the child has to declare bankruptcy their interest in the property will be required to pay their creditors.
+4. If your child has to declare bankruptcy, their interest in the property may be required to pay their creditors.

 For all of these reasons I usually advise clients not to put property in joint names with their children.
-It’s safer to just let your estate pay the probate fee on your death.
+It’s often safer to let your estate pay the probate fees on your death.
 The exception to this is if a parent is certain they are dying, transferring all of their assets to their children immediately prior to their death may save significant probate fees.

 Deborah A. Todd